 History of File Sharing – Where Did Torrenting Come From?

-So how did torrenting come about?
-Here is a short history of filesharing, to show you where it all came from.
+If you’re wondering how torrenting came about, here is a short history of file-sharing, to show you how it all happened.

 1969 – ARPANET